 Inheritance Tax Planning

 More and more people are concerned about the level of Inheritance tax that will be payable on their death.
-The current threshold (also known as the Nil Rate Band), £325,000, is likely to continue until at least April 2018.
-A tax rate of 40% is payable on an amount above the Nil Rate Band.
+The current threshold (also known as the Nil Rate Band), £325,000 and a tax rate of 40% is payable on an amount above the Nil Rate Band.

 There are exemptions and reliefs available which means that most people can completely avoid, or at least significantly reduce any Inheritance Tax liability for their family.
 Certain assets can attract relief and avoidance, depending upon your circumstances.